Reflective Statement Examples (How to Write) – Word, PDF

 Write a piece of work

 Before you can draft a brilliant reflective statement to amaze your teachers, you need to perform excellently on your primary task/ assessment, which will serve as a guide for your reflective piece.
-You won’t produce any piece if the main task is not completed and edited.
+You won’t produce any work if the main task is not completed and edited.

 Reread what you have written on your primary task

 Your reflection statement should be in line with your main task.
 First, your main task should be read over again to quickly evaluate all you have done and reflect on the job.
-Making side notes as you reread the main task collects your thoughts and gets your reflection on point.
+Making side notes as you reread the main task collects your thoughts and gets your reflection on the point.
 After doing this, specific questions should be answered at this point before planning your reflective statements.

 Questions that should be answered after thorough scrutiny on completion of the assessment are: